Close

 CAIRE oxygen concentrators range in price between $1,400–$4,100.
 Its portable oxygen concentrator models are more expensive than the stationary models due to more advanced technology that allows for a compact size, pulse flow capability, and rechargeable batteries.

-Why might pricing vary?
+Why might CAIRE pricing vary?

-If you live in Massachusetts or New Jersey, you may see a higher price for your oxygen concentrator.
+If you live in Massachusetts or New Jersey, you may see a higher price for your CAIRE oxygen concentrator.
 These states require a licensed respiratory therapist to deliver, set up, and titrate (adjust the oxygen dose of) your concentrator.
 The cost of this service is reflected in the total price of the unit.
-This requirement can be beneficial as it offers an opportunity to ask questions and be sure your device is properly set up.
+This requirement can be beneficial as it offers an opportunity to ask questions and be sure your CAIRE device is properly set up.

-Does insurance or Medicare cover oxygen concentrators?
+Does insurance or Medicare cover CAIRE oxygen concentrators?

 How to pay for CAIRE oxygen concentrators